High Park Zoo

 We recommend using Chrome, Firefox, Edge, or Safari.

 Amongst the towering buildings, multicultural neighbourhoods and big-city bustle of Toronto are a multitude of green spaces and parks.
-Over 1,500 in fact.
+Over 1,500, in fact.
 Get outdoors and get active with these nature-filled adventures.
-Use the map to help you plan your own itinerary or follow our curated guide below.
+Use the map to help you plan your own itinerary, or follow our curated guide below.

-Lace-up your walking shoes and grab your backpack as you head to the west end for one of the city’s largest and lushest greenspaces, High Park.
+Lace up your walking shoes and grab your backpack as you head to the west end for one of the city’s largest and lushest greenspaces, High Park.

-First, hit the Grenadier Cafe for a tasty breakfast and to map out your park adventure.
 Be sure to visit the High Park Labyrinth for a meditative walk, Hawk Hill, where abundant wildflowers attract the birds and the bees, and High Park Zoo for the locally legendary capybaras plus rare creatures like peacocks, llamas, and bison.

 Don’t forget to say “hi” to the ducks in Grenadier Pond.